 - For Data Completeness, CMS wants providers and clinicians to meet a minimum threshold of 60% instead of 50%.
 Therefore, measures not meeting this data completeness criterion will only get 1 instead of 3 points.
 However, small healthcare practices will still get 3 points.

-- One of the MIPS 2018 updates is about the topped out measures scored with maximum 7-points and not the standard 10-points.
+- One of the MIPS 2018 updates is about the topped out measures scored with a maximum of 7-points and not the standard 10-points.

 6 topped out measures for 2018